 The project supports the management of 4 community forests.
-The community forest approach in Lao PDR is bottom-up and aligns well with FPIC principles.
+The community forest approach in Cambodia is bottom-up and aligns well with FPIC principles.
 Community forests are not "forced" on the communities.
 To the contrary, the communities can either initiative the process for a community forest, or they can decide to establish a community forest after the Forestry Department has proposed the idea to them.
 The Community Forest Guidelines aim to involve the entire community in the management of the community forest.
-The election of the Community Forest Management Committee is done through a secret ballot during a public meeting in which at least 2/3 of the community must participate.
-An independent study has found that in Lao PDR, the Community Forestry Guidelines empower local people with full rights on forest resources and also enables them to establish rules and regulations suited to their cultural and socioeconomic conditions (Reference AAA).
+The election of the Community Forest Management Committee is done through a secret ballot during a public meeting in which at least 2/3 of the community Forestry Guidelines empower local people with full rights on forest resources and also enables them to establish rules and regulations suited to their cultural and socioeconomic conditions (Reference AAA).